copsnrobots/copsnrobots.github.io/README.md

-The graphics files in the `cards` directory are extracted from the Inhuman Conditions Print & Play, and the Inhuman Conditions Print & Play expansions "Hopes and Dreams", "Moral Failings" and "Bodily Connection".
+The graphics files in the `cards` directory are extracted from the Inhuman Conditions Print & Play, and the Inhuman Conditions Print & Play expansions "Hopes and Dreams", "Moral Failings", "Bodily Connection" and "Threat Response".
 The appearance of the Identity Compliance Audit form is based on the Identity Compliance Audit form from Inhuman Conditions Print & Play, adapted for the Web.
-The rules of Cops 'n' Robots are based on the rules of the Inhuman Conditions Print 'n' Play.
+The rules and gameplay of Cops 'n' Robots are based on the Inhuman Conditions Print 'n' Play.

 Inhuman Conditions Print & Play, the Inhuman Conditions Print & Play expansions, and Cops 'n' Robots are licensed under the Creative Commons